What is natural soap made of?

 Hardness - how hard a bar will be.
 For instance if you were to make a bar out of pure cocoa butter (a very hard butter) then your soap would be extremely hard, unlike if you were to make a soap out of pure sunflower oil which would then give you a very soft bar.

 The only exception to the rule is castille soap which traditionally is made out of purely olive oil.
+This soap is named after the region in Spain where it originates.
 Once this soap is made it is extremely soft, which is why traditional castile soap is cured for a long time; approximately 5 years.

 During the curing process the soap loses moisture content and gradually gets harder.
 This is unusual as most cold process soaps will take around 4-6 weeks to cure and hot process around 1-3 weeks.